algo-cancer/PhyloM/Data/README.md

 1. Triple Negative Breast Cancer ([TNBC](https://drive.google.com/drive/folders/1MVSuXJ64lYlzLjW6LIHBxG2s1vzqU35-?usp=sharing)): this dataset includes 16 single cells and 18 mutations [1].
 2. Acute  Lymphoblastic  Leukemia  ([ALL](https://drive.google.com/drive/folders/1sZfVxRnBKyNLoOWReUG2CeO1wF819UbO?usp=sharing))  Patient  6: this dataset consists of 146 single cells and 10 mutations [2].
 3. Human Colorectal Cancer ([CRC](https://drive.google.com/drive/folders/1RMP104_HobO0ZhpxvYeCrW42mZyRfquz?usp=sharing)) Patient 1: this dataset includes single cells from two sites of the patient body; 133 single cells from colon as primary tumor site and 45 single cells from liver as the tumor metastatic site.
-We remove duplicated cells in this dataset before feeding it to our neural network.
-After duplication removal, the number of unique cells are 36 and 30 from primary and metastatic sites, respectively [3].
+The number of mutations in this dataset is 16.
+We remove the cells in this dataset that carry none of these 16 mutations before feeding it to our network.
+After removing cells with zero profile, the number of cells are 40 and 32 from primary and metastatic sites, respectively [3].

 ## Simulated datasets